FlushedAle/flushedale.github.io/_posts/2025-06-11-godot-platforms-levers.md

 First of all @onready var 'xxx' = $'yyy' means platform will look for child named 'yyy' and assign it to this variable.
 In our case we're assigning sprites so make sure your name in script matches with the hierarchy.

-Then _ready() functions is being called by engine at the start of our platform existance and inside of it - we connect to existing signals.
+Then _ready() function is being called by engine at the start of our platform existance and inside of it - we connect to existing signals.
 Inside parenthesis we give name of our own functions to be executed - on_body_entered and on_body_exited accordingly.
 These functions take one additional argument - body.

 This information is also present in **Area2D** documentation.